CFIB members save on Amex

-The “Made-in-Manitoba” carbon tax will begin on September 1st, 2018 and will increase the prices of fuel products including gasoline, diesel, natural gas, oil and propane.
+The “Made-in-Manitoba” carbon tax was set to begin on September 1st, 2018, but is now not expected until late 2018.
+This tax will increase the prices of fuel products including gasoline, diesel, natural gas, oil and propane.

 CFIB is very concerned about the impact the new carbon tax will have on your business and on Manitoba’s economy.
-Although the provincial government has committed that "all carbon tax revenues received over four years will be returned to Manitobans through tax reductions," Manitobans will face a net tax increase of over $117 million this year.
+Although the provincial government has committed that "all carbon tax revenues received over four years will be returned to Manitobans through tax reductions," Manitobans are projected to face a net tax increase of $117 million this year.